 Masters degrees at the University of Edinburgh comprise 180 credits.
 The first 120 credits make up a Postgraduate Diploma and assuming an average mark of 50% or more is achieved, then students can continue to the final 60 credits of the programme which is known as the dissertation component.
 Successful completion of the 180 credits leads to the award of MSc.

 For the MSc, you will complete five compulsory courses and two option courses, plus a dissertation.
+You may choose option courses that match your personal interest in the field of language education.
+Your dissertation will further develop your research skills and knowledge of a specific field of interest.

 For the Postgraduate Diploma, you will complete five compulsory courses and two option courses.